 - April 1837: John W. Lindsey resigned as estate administrator, and Samuel Irwin was appointed administrator de bonis non to serve along with James B. Speake.
 Mark Lindsey and Richard Puckett gave bond with Irwin for $20,000.
 After this and prior to James B. Speake’s report on 1 June 1837 of the estate sale, there are a number of documents in Orphans Court Bk.
 E that I see indexed but do not have: an estate account; an order for the account of the estate’s property to be returned to court and recorded (I actually do have an imperfect photocopy of this document, with the date cut off); and an order for annual settlement.

-- 1 June 1837: the annual settlement was recorded.
+- June 1837: court minutes state that the court had ordered administrator James B. to make an additional account of the sale of Dennis’s estate, and this had been made and entered into reccord.
+On 1 June 1837, an annual settlement was recorded.
 It consists of an account of the sale of Dennis Lindsey’s property filed by James B. Speake.
 The date given is when the sale account was recorded by the court.
 The account does not state when the sale was held.
 The chief buyer was Jane Lindsey, the widow, who bought the bulk of the household goods, as well as enslaved persons Lester, Betsey, and Caty and her child.
 Jane bought several lots of books, including itemized books and magazines — four volumes of Methodist Magazine, Wesley’s sermons, and a life of Wesley with notes.